GladiatorGeneral/aegis-civics-redo/README.md

 ## 🌟 What is USAMIND?

-**USAMIND** (United States AI Mind) is a futuristic civic engagement platform designed to bring transparency, intelligence, and accessibility to democracy.
-Using cutting-edge AI, blockchain technology, and stunning holographic interfaces, we're building the future of civic participation.
+**USAMIND** (United States AI Mind) is a civic engagement platform that packages legislative intelligence, leadership directories, and neural-inspired UI into a single Next.js app.
+The goal is to make policy, people, and process discoverable for anyone—without needing to dig through fragmented data sources.

 ### 🎯 Our Mission